Table of contents

 Water

 Water is plentiful along the trail to Red Castle Lakes and accessible from small streams and lakes.
 Though many sources look pure, Giardia and Campylobacter are present in this area so we recommend using a lightweight water filter (here’s a list of our faves).
-We carried the MSR Trail Shot on our most recent trip and were happy with its performance.
-Two other good lightweight options are the SteriPen Ultra and Aquamira Drops.
+To take the extra step of purifying your drinking water, we often use the SteriPen Ultra and Aquamira Drops.

 Regulations

-For a full list of wilderness regulations in this area, visit this website.
+For a full list of wilderness regulations in this area, visit the official government website.
 But in, general, the following apply:

 • Stay on designated trails and do not cut switchbacks.